MassimilianoRoccamena/Hypermedia-Project/public/backend/main.md

 ### Web Architecture

-The web application is based on a Service Oriented Application (SOA) pattern, as a 3-tiered architecture web site.
+The web application is based on a Service Oriented Application pattern, as a 3-tiered web site application.
 Presentation layer is realized using Html+Javscript+CSS+Bootstrap web pages, served by the web server at addresses / (home page) and /pages (other pages).
-Application layer is implemented in Node.js and provides static assets (pages,scripts,styles,media) and application endpoints to the client at address /api.
-Backend implementation also includes the following packages: connect and serve-static for basic web serving functionalities, js-yaml and swagger-tools for API design, pg and knex for application database handling.
+Application layer is implemented in Node.js and provides static assets (pages,scripts,styles,media) and application endpoints at address /api.
 Data layer is implemented using a PostgreSQL DBMS connected to the application server.
-Application and database servers are both hosted on Heroku PaaS cloud.
+Application and database servers are both hosted on Heroku and Heroku Postgres PaaS cloud.

 ### API